 Krita now accepts the following RAW formats: bay, bmq, cr2, cs1, dc2, dcr, dng, erf, fff, hdr, mdc, mos, mrw, nef, orf, pxn, raf, raw, rdc, sr2, srf, x3f, 3fr, cine, ia, kc2, mef, nrw, qtk, sti, rwl, srw.
 Thanks to L.E.
 Segovia for the patch!

-Ivan Yossi’s project to speed up the Gaussian and Softbrush tips with AVX shows its first results in this release: Circular Gaussian and Soft Brush tips are now up to 10 times faster.
+The Circular Gaussian and Soft Brush tips are now up to 10 times faster.
+Ivan Yossi’s project to speed up the Gaussian and Softbrush tips with AVX shows its first results in this release.